There are many different versions of a clean hotel room. Here’s the way I clean a hotel room.

 To keep things simple, here’s a numbered list of steps to take when cleaning a hotel room.
 If you’re a hotel guest, you can use this as a guide to know what should have been cleaned before you checked in.

-Cleaning a basic hotel bedroom
+Clean a hotel room bedroom

 - Strip the beds of all sheets and pillowcases.
 Inspect mattress and pillow protectors; blankets and quilts for stains.
 Change when necessary.
 Sorry travellers but these items are not changed between each guest (I wish they were).